octopus-layer/.github/profile/README.md

 ## Problem Overview

-Decentralized networks cannot provide full privace without using ZK snark proofs.
-However, ZK snark proofs are quite complicated to integrate and ofter costly to generate.
+Decentralized networks cannot provide full privacy without using ZK snark proofs.
+However, ZK snark proofs are quite complicated to integrate and often costly to generate.
 Moreover, even though the verification time of a snark proof is always constant, the proof size may increase TX costs significantly.
 In order to solve this issue, a method called proof aggregation can be utilized, where multiple ZK proofs are recursively combined together and proved at once.
 As ZK snark proofs are always verified in constant time, recursively combining proofs do not increase time costs.
 However, aggregated proof generation takes significant time in the client side, and thus affects the UX of a ZK application.

-o1js is a ZK snark proof generation framework in JS ([npm package](https://www.npmjs.com/package/o1js)) commonly used in Mina blockchain.
+o1js is a ZK snark proof generation framework in JS ([npm package](https://www.npmjs.com/package/o1js)) commonly used in the Mina blockchain.
 As it is essentially JS, it can be used in all machines supporting wasm.
 Moreover, o1js uses Plonk proofs on top of a layer called Pickles, which is responsible for proof recursion.
-As a result, proof aggregation is very light in o1js.
+As a result, proof aggregation is much more efficient in o1js.
 Developers may easily use o1js to create complex recursive ZK proofs.

 Near is a chain abstraction layer with a very strong consensus.
 Through its Multichain technology, it allows developers to push TXs in any chain through their Near contract.
-However, computation is limited on the Near network, and it is not an ideal solution to store all data associated with ZK proof verification in a Near contract.
+However, computation is limited on the Near network, and it is not an ideal solution to store all of the data associated with a ZK proof verification in a Near contract.

 ## Solution

 Instead of directly verifying ZK snark proofs in Near, Octopus implements a light o1js proof verification layer on top of Near.
 This layer is made up of light verifier nodes.

-Octopus implements verifier nodes as nodeJS servers that can access o1js and Near at the same time.
+Verifier nodes are implemented as nodeJS servers that can access o1js and Near at the same time.
 The details of these verification nodes are as following:

 - They are responsible for verifying o1js proofs and signing proofs public output with their Near private key.
 As snark proof verification has constant time complexity, this process is very light, thus making these nodes light as well: Octopus verifier nodes can be installed in machines with _1 core and 2 GB ram_.